vitran86/travel-planner-app/readme.md

 ## Description

-This app takes user's information about their trip (including departure & arrival dates, departure & arrival cities) and **display information related to those trips dynamically**.The travel information for trip includes:
+This app takes user's information about their trip (including departure & arrival dates, departure & arrival cities) and **displays information related to those trips dynamically**.The travel information for trip includes:

 - General information about the country of arrival city (area, population, language, currency and covid level)
 - Weather forecast in next 16 days (taken from current date)